EEsdaile/Topics-Seminar-Fall-2024/README.md

 ```

 ANGSD to was used call SNPs : https://github.com/ANGSD/angsd   \
+ANGSD was used because the quality and coverage of sequencing data from ancient samples, hundreds to thousands of years old, is very poor compared to modern, high quality samples.
+As such, ANGSD calculates genotypic likelihood and imputation to identify variants across a genome.
+This does complicate future analysis because it does not produce vcf files in the typical format (0/0, 0/1, 1/1, ./., etc) and instead calculates the likelihood that a sample has each of the variants.
+However, there are some custom tools to still conduct common analyses using ancient samples.

--SNP_pval 0 was used per the original publication but was removed from the code due to it \
+-SNP_pval 0 was used by Librado et al. 2024, but was removed from the code due to it
 causing the script to fail.
-I used an updated version of ANGSD, which is not the same version \
+I used an updated version of ANGSD, which is not the same version
 used by Librado et al. 2024. \
 The script was run using slurm
 ``` bash